dbbusa/Search-Records/README.md

-# Search Data From Table
+# Search Records Using AJAX